 Any novice to the study of magic will eventually come upon Neo-Platonism, largely through the writing of Iamblichus in De mysteriis, translated in English as On the Mysteries.
 Ceremonial magicians, practitioners of magic schools, and astrological mages are all known to read or discuss De mysteriis at some point in their studies.
 In De mysteriis, Iamblichus mentions the cosmic mechanisms behind magic, in a work that largely argues that the only true good is union with the gods.¹ A contemporary and student of Porphyry, Iamblichus was one of the main philosophers in the Neo-Platonic tradition.
 Neo-Platonism was a major philosophical ideology from the third to eighth century AD.
 Not merely followers of Plato’s writings, Neo-Platonists immersed, borrowed, and unified nearly the entire Hellenic tradition of philosophy, religion, and literature, save the Stoic and Epicurean schools of thought.² They created an immense and intelligent system that analyzed a thousand years of intellectual culture and connected the science and ethics of Plato and Aristotle with myth, literature, and religious practice.³

 For any newcomer, understanding Neo-Platonic thinkers can be confusing.
 There are many concepts, the corpus is sizable, and one has to navigate a plethora of academic articles.
-So we thought it would be worthwhile to ask an expert about some of the questions that readers of Neo-Platonic literature might have.
+So I thought it would be worthwhile to ask an expert about some of the questions that readers of Neo-Platonic literature might have.
 Dr. Edward Butler has been kind enough to discuss and shed light on Neo-Platonism and how modern people might make use of the ancient ideology.
 Butler has largely focused his academic career around Platonism.
 He received a doctorate from the New School for Social Research in 2004 for his dissertation The Metaphysics of Polytheism in Proclus.
 Since that time, he has written a number of online articles, published regularly in academic journals, and worked as an editor on academic volumes.
 His writing primarily focuses on Platonism, Neo-Platonism, and the polytheistic philosophy of religion.
 Most of this work is available on the Philosophy and Theology pages of his website.
 He also has a strong interest in Egyptian theology, and his site hosts the Theological Encyclopedia of the Goddesses and Gods of the Ancient Egyptians, with entries on over 150 Egyptian deities.

 Mad Sage Astrology (MSA): Why do spiritual seekers of all stripes—magicians, occultists, astrologers, Christians—read the works of Neo-Platonic thinkers?